MichaelCurrin/auto-commit-msg/docs/installation.md

 For other projects using this repo's hook - use `cp` or `curl` to add the hook to your repo.
 Or package and an installable Zip.

 Instructions to follow as this develops.

+Part ideas:

+- A shell script in a repo
+- References a concatenated JS script from this repo (just the text handling and not the full extension), which is in a bin directory.